-As we celebrate the Earth Day today with various activities and events, it sets me thinking whether all this is actually making any difference?
-I feel humans are opportunistic and convenience seeking creatures.
-These two factors rule every actions & decision undertaken by us humans, in general.
-For an average person, environment, pollution, water shortage, shrinking arctic glacier etc makes little sense.
+As we celebrate Earth Day today with various activities and events, it sets me thinking whether all this is actually making any difference?
+I feel humans are opportunistic and convenience-seeking creatures.
+These two factors rule every action & decision undertaken by us humans, in general.
+For an average person, environment, pollution, water shortage, shrinking arctic glacier, etc makes little sense.
 Man is not bothered about any of these issues unless he suffers directly.
 It’s all alien to him.
-An issue bothering me is cutting of trees in the Aravali hills in Jaipur and elsewhere in Rajasthan.
+An issue bothering me is the cutting of trees in the Aravali hills in Jaipur and elsewhere in Rajasthan.
 At one point in time, there was much dense tree cover.
 The Aravali hill range in and around Jaipur has predominantly Dhok trees also called Anogeissus Pendula Tree.
 It is a hardy tree and requires little care because it grows in monsoon forests.

 There is a need to educate people in the villages about the repercussion of such an action.
-A greater participation of public is required where the forest area is considered to be a public asset and anyone causing any damage to it should be socially outcast-ed.
-Actions like these bring in far better results rather than imposing fine.
+Greater participation of the public is required where the forest area is considered to be a public asset and anyone causing any damage to it should be socially outcast-ed.
+Actions like these bring in far better results rather than imposing fines.

 At our level, let’s plant more trees and respect nature!